OpenSight/StorLever/docs/api/overview.rst

 Parameter Format
 --------------------

-To create or modify a resource, user should pack the configuration of the resource into a JSON object, then put it into a HTTP request with POST/PUT method to send to the StorLever's Web Server.
+To create or modify a resource, user should pack its configuration options into a JSON object, then put this JSON object into a HTTP request with POST/PUT method, and send it to the StorLever's Web Server.

-In case of creating a resource, if the corresponding JSON object miss some options of the resource, these options would use the default value.
+When create a resource, if the corresponding JSON object miss some options of the resource, these options would use the default value defined in API.

-In case of modify a resource, if the corresponding JSON object miss some options of the resource, these options would never changed.
+When modify a resource, if the corresponding JSON object miss some options of the resource, these options would never changed.

 Encoding